 - Content Inventory and Audit

 - Content Calendar

 Strapped for time?
-Learn how you can create a content marketing strategy in 8 hours or less.
+Learn how to create a content marketing strategy in 8 hours or less.

-Your business objectives are the goals you wish to accomplish as you develop a content strategy.
-They should be clear, specific, and actionable—what good is a goal if you can’t achieve it?
+Your business objectives are synonymous with your content strategy goals.
+They should be clear, specific, and actionable–what good is a goal if you can’t achieve it?
 More importantly, your goals will set the foundation for the other sections to follow, keeping you and your team on the same page as you move forward in your strategy.

 Some examples of clear objectives may be: